 I applied online.
-I interviewed at Grand Canyon University in February 2017.
+I interviewed at Grand Canyon University (United States)

 InterviewHR brief phone interview basic questions, mostly trying to weed out if you can travel to Phoenix for a week and you understand there is NO negotiating salary.
 Manager phone interview, set up for zoom Business plan interview with 3-5 Managers.

 Tedious!
 Too much for the salary they offer!
 Required to create a 30-6-90 day business plan and powerpoint to submit and present to 3-5 Regional Managers.Answer Question

 All answers shown come directly from Grand Canyon University Reviews and are not edited or altered.